Idiocracy

-Idiocracy is a 2006 American sci-fi comedy film directed by Mike Judge and co-written by Judge and Etan Cohen.
-The plot follows U.S. Army librarian Joe Bauers, who wakes up five hundred years in the future after a botched government hibernation experiment to find himself in a dystopian society run by corporations, where evolution has made humanity stupid because people no longer had to be intelligent and physically fit to survive due to the benefits of technology.
+Idiocracy is a 2006 American science fiction comedy film co-produced and directed by Mike Judge from a screenplay written by Judge and Etan Cohen based on a story written by Judge.
+The plot follows United States Army librarian Joe Bauers and prostitute Rita, who undergo a government hibernation experiment.
+Joe and Rita awake five hundred years later in a dystopian anti-intellectual society.
 The cast includes Luke Wilson, Maya Rudolph, Dax Shepard, Terry Crews, David Herman, Justin Long, Andrew Wilson, and Brad Jordan.

 The concept of Idiocracy dates back to a concept Judge envisioned in 1996.
-Judge finished the script for 3001 in 2001, rewriting the film a year later.
+Judge finished a script with the working title 3001 in 2001, rewriting the film a year later.
 Filming took place throughout 2004 at Austin Studios and other cities in Texas.
-Idiocracy serves as a social satire that touches on issues including anti-intellectualism, capitalism, commercialism, consumerism, corporatocracy, dysgenics, and overpopulation.
-20th Century Fox was hesitant to promote the film, refusing to grant it a wide release and did not screen the film for critics.
-The decision to not market Idiocracy was seen as unexpected, following the success of Office Space (1999), and led to speculation.
+Idiocracy serves as a social satire that touches on issues including anti-intellectualism, commercialism, consumerism, dysgenics, voluntary childlessness, and overpopulation.

+20th Century Fox was hesitant to promote the film, refusing to grant it a wide release, and did not screen the film for critics.
+The decision not to market Idiocracy was seen as unexpected, following the success of Office Space (1999), and led to speculation.
 According to Crews, the film's satirical depiction of corporations made the film financially unviable, while Judge attributed 20th Century Fox's decision to negative test screenings; Judge stated that 20th Century Fox believed that the film would develop a cult following through its DVD release, similar to Office Space.

-Idiocracy was released in the United States on September 1, 2006.
-Since its DVD release, the film has developed a cult following, despite its lackluster performance at the box office.
-The film received mostly positive reviews from critics, who praised its cathartic themes, although the film has been subject to criticism for its themes of eugenics.
+The film was released in the United States on September 1, 2006.
+Despite its lack of a major theatrical release, which resulted in a $495,000 gross at the box office, the film received positive reviews from critics and has since become a cult film.